 My dog that was entered is unable to go to the show, can I substitute?

 One substitution per show is allowed.
 The dog must meet the same eligibility requirements as the entered dog.
 The substitution must be accompanied by an official AKC entry form including the substituted dog’s AKC registration number.
-The substitution must be made at least one half hour prior to the judging of any Junior Showmanship Classes.
+The substitution must be made prior to the judging of the class at the show.

 How do I learn to show my dog?

 There are several ways to learn to show a dog, and probably a combination of all of these would provide for the most well rounded experience.
 You may attend breed handling classes given by your local kennel club.
 You could watch experienced breeders and handlers show your breed at a show, or you could ask a professional handler that shows your breed for some pointers when they have some free time.
 Beyond that practice, practice, practice.

 Is there a special juniors class for Companion Events?

 There is not a special class, however Juniors are recognized for competing in all the Companion Events.
 The junior will enter the dog in the class in which it would normally compete for the event.
 In each of these events the dogs are scored individually on their performance.
 A Junior handling a dog to a Companion title will receive a certificate and may request a specially designed pin.
 The Junior is to obtain the Certification forms, fill it out and have the judge, field rep or trial secretary sign it.